Search this site

 If you want your fillings replaced for cosmetic reasons, we'll examine the teeth concerned and report back to you whether replacing the fillings will cause any damage.
 If we decide to go ahead, then we'll select a suitable non-mercury filling material for you to approve before we do the replacement.

 If you want your fillings replaced for health reasons - perhaps irritation, fatigue or persistent ill-health - we'll first take a full medical history with particular reference to times you may have been ill following dental treatment.
 We'll carry out a full investigation of your oral health, then remove any sources of chronic infection that may be in your mouth.
-If we suspect that your mercury fillings are causing problems, we can arrange specialist tests (mercury and metal-specific memory t-cell tests).
-We'll then discuss the results to help you decide whether to have the fillings removed.

 If you do decide to have your mercury fillings removed, then we do the following: